kitft/funsearch/README.md

 - 8,9,10
 - ./examples/cap_set_input_data.json`

-funsearch run examples/cap_set_spec.py 11 --sandbox_type ExternalProcessSandbox --model_name mistral/codestral-latest --samplers 1 --num_islands 10
+funsearch runasync examples/cap_set_spec.py 8 --sandbox_type ExternalProcessSandbox --model_name codestral-latest --samplers 20 --num_islands 10  --run_duration 3000

+This implementation limits the number of evaluators to the number of cores minus 1, or the number of evaluators specified in the config file, whichever is smaller.
-This implementation is single-threaded, so we can only set the #of samplers to 1 (i.e. --samplers 1) We choose the number of islands via --num_islands
+We choose the number of islands via --num_islands.
+10 is typically a good default.
 Any parameters not listed here can be modified in funsearch/config.py